JoaoLucasAssis/.NET/Notes_PT-BR.md

 > :warning: Para usar View Component deve-se adicionar a linha:
 >
 > @addTagHelper "*, your-namespace"
 >
-> A linha deve ser adicionada no arquivo _ViewImports.cshtml
+> :warning: A linha deve ser adicionada no arquivo _ViewImports.cshtml

 ```c#
 // All components must implement the ViewComponent class and have the InvokeAsync action